 BvL: Actually the languages are very similiar.
-OpenCL just has a few more restrictions that CUDA.
-Once you restrict yourself to the featureset of OpenCL it's very easy to also compile for CUDA and CPU.
+OpenCL just has a few more restrictions than CUDA.
+Once you restrict yourself to the featureset of OpenCL, it's very easy to also compile for CUDA and CPU.
 The CPU thing is very important because many people don't have a suitable GPU or you got a scene that needs a lot of memory.
 OpenCL is also very important since it is supported by both AMD and nVidia.
-CUDA has the superior performance so it's usefull to support both all three.
+CUDA has the superior performance so it's useful to support both all three.
 So every user can choose the option that best suits his hardware.

 BD: Regarding interface you have chosen a dual-approach of both the traditional interface based on layers, but at the same time supporting nodes.

 BvL: We have chosen nodes because they allow a lot of cool tricks and combinations.
 But nodes also tend to be harder to manage.
 In order to set up a scene with lots of materials there will also be presets, groups of nodes like plastic or metal.
 You will be able to stack them in a simple tree view so you can have results very fast while you still have the option to do all the complex and crazy things with nodes.